AI tasks¶

 The ACOUSLIC-AI challenge employs a comprehensive suite of metrics to evaluate the performance of the participating algorithms:

-Dice Similarity Coefficient (DSC): This metric quantifies the spatial overlap accuracy of the algorithm's segmentation against the ground truth mask.
+*Soft Dice Similarity Coefficient (DSC_soft): *This metric quantifies the spatial overlap accuracy of the algorithm's segmentation against the ground truth mask.
 A higher DSC indicates a closer match to the ground truth and thus a better segmentation performance.
-It's important to note that the ground truth mask, if available, corresponds to the annotation in the specified frame of the fetal abdomen stack (i.e., this metric is computed on the 2D ground truth and prediction masks corresponding to the fetal frame number).
-For this comparison, the ground truth mask is converted to a binary format (1 representing the fetal abdomen and 0 representing the background).

 *Weighted Frame Selection Score (WFSS): *WFSS evaluates the algorithm's frame selection accuracy, assigning higher scores to accurately identified and chosen clinically relevant frames.
 A score of 1 denotes correct identification of optimal planes, 0.6 for suboptimal plane selection when an optimal is available, and 0 for the selection of irrelevant frames when optimal/suboptimal ones are present.

 Hausdorff Distance (HD): This metric measures the maximum distance between the algorithm's predicted boundary and the actual ground truth boundary, providing a sense of the largest potential error in the segmentation boundary prediction.
-Similarly to the computation of the DICE coefficient, the 2D ground truth mask in the selected frame is converted to a binary format for evaluation against the 2D predicted mask.
-Additionally, only the pixels within the field of view of the ultrasound beam are considered during this process.
+The HD is calculated between the predicted and ground truth masks in their binary forms, considering only the pixels within the field of view of the ultrasound beam.
+If the ground truth annotation is not available in the same frame as the predicted mask, the nearest annotated frame within the same sweep and a maximum distance (max_frame_tolerance) of 15 frames is used.

 Normalized Absolute Error (NAE): the normalized absolute error for abdominal circumference measurements provides a scale-independent measure of the precision in abdominal circumference estimation.
 It's calculated by taking the absolute difference between the ground truth and the predicted circumference, normalized by the maximum of either value to account for the scale: